 Today, community health workers are being recognized more and more for their contribution to community organizing, increasing access to health and improving health outcomes.
 This increased attention to the community health worker role by health care providers, community organizations and government officials has created interest in providing appropriate training and supervision.

 Qualifications for community health workers vary widely.
 Some employers require only a high school diploma, while others require a college degree.
-Search for schools that provide training for this career.

 Community health workers typically receive up to 100 hours of additional training on the job, through classroom study, job mentoring or a combination.